Construction learning pays. Any decent tradesperson collects tools

 loud and uncouth.
 Of course, there’s some truth to that stereotype.
 But

-that must be creatively solved to successfully complete a building
+We must creatively solve these challenges to successfully complete a building

 project.
 We need both technical and management skills.

-Construction knowledge, tricks of the trade, rules of thumb, code tips,
+Construction knowledge, tricks of the trade, rules of thumb

 faster.
 There’s value for everyone when we learn more and perform